Lost City Hike with Kids: Our 6-Day Trek in Colombia

 With the child seat issue taken care of, the rest was super easy.
 Magic Tour picked us up in our 4×4 right at our beautiful oceanfront condo vacation rental in Rodadero.
 The highway driving was beautiful, through the mountains and jungle.
 Watch for fun animal crossing signs, such as anteaters, snakes and foxes.

-Magic Tour Colombia picked us up in a 4x4 at our Rodadero condo
+Magic Tours picked us up right at our Rodadero condo.

 At the end of the highway portion, you’ll stop at a store for refreshments.
-Here you recieve your park entry bracelet and a chance to go to the bathroom.
+On our trip, this is where we received our park entry bracelet and had a bathroom stop before the bumpy final section.
 Make sure everyone goes as the next leg of the trip is super bumpy!

 Like all kids, ours can be picky eaters sometimes, so we get a bit nervous when we enter a situation where the food selection for our kids is out of our control.
-Turns out, we had nothing to worry about.
+It turns out we had nothing to worry about on the Lost City hike.

 Our cook would frequently check to see if the kids were ok with the upcoming meal items.
 On the infrequent occasions where there was a potential issue, he’d work with us to find something suitable.

-Here is a list of all meals on our trek to Ciudad Perdida with kids:
+Here is a list of all the meals we enjoyed on our family trek to Ciudad Perdida with kids:

 Ciudad Perdida Trek Breakfasts